-In 2023, we expanded the use of FSC certified paper across the RH Home Office ("Home Office").
+In 2024 and through 2025, we continued to use FSC certified paper across the RH Home Office ("Home Office").

 We also promote a paperless alternative to Sourcebooks through the presentation of our product assortment digitally.
 Our team members use iPads and other devices to showcase our product assortment to our customers in our Galleries.
 This service allows our customers to shop our entire merchandise assortment in our retail Galleries.